E-bills will be uploaded on February 2nd, Payment will be due on February 23rd.

 Review all steps in the admissions process by visiting the Teal Ticket.

-- Pay online through E-bill using a VISA or Mastercard (subject to a convenience charge of 2.75%).
+- Pay online through E-bill using a VISA, Mastercard or American Express (subject to a convenience charge of 2.75%).
 Payments post immediately.

 "Free" methods of payment (no 2.75% convenience charge)